 - Train your staff to plant the seed for wine and champagne sales when taking reservations during the holiday season.
-Once the host person or server confirms the reservation, he or she can simply say, “We’re looking forward to seeing you, Mr. Smith.
+Once the host or server confirms the reservation, he or she can simply say, “We’re looking forward to seeing you, Mr. Smith.
 Would you like a chilled bottle of chardonnay or champagne waiting at your table when you arrive?”

-- If you have an online reservations system, modify your confirmation auto-reply message to remind guests about your holiday drink specials, particularly wine and champagne by the bottle.
+- If you have an online reservations system, modify your confirmation auto-reply message to remind guests about your holiday specials, particularly wine and champagne by the bottle.
 Even better, include a drop-down option list in your reservation form that allows customers to select their drink preferences ahead of time.

 - Make bottles and glassware displays part of your holiday décor.
 Include champagne glasses in table settings.